-The Mexican road network is very well developed, so you can easily get around with a rented car.
-Anyway, journeys by car should be avoided after dark and to remote areas.
+The roads in the country usually are very well developed, so you will have no issue when getting around in Mexico with a rented car.
+Anyway, journeys by car maybe should be avoided after dark and to remote areas.

 If you are travelling with a rental car in Mexico, please note that most highways are subject to tolls.
 You should bring cash with you, as the toll booths usually do not accept credit cards.